OmniLayer/omniwallet/design/login.md

 This is the proposed login protocol for the Omniwallet project.
-The Omniwallet is a blockchain.info style wallet.
+The Omniwallet is a blockchain.info style wallet that never sends passwords to the server, and supports multiple currencies.

 ## Protocol requirements